How it works

 To make the most of being part of the Energy Local Club, you’ll need to shift your electricity use:

-a) to when the hydro schemes are producing (which you’ll be able to check on your smartphone or tablet) and
+a) to when the hydro and PV schemes are producing (which you’ll be able to check on your smartphone or tablet) and

 How to join the club

-Consumers with a domestic meter supplied from the Crickhowell substation can apply to join the club; the area served includes Cwmdu, Tretower, parts of Llangynidr, Crickhowell, Llangattock (including Ffawyddog and Hillside), Llanbedr, and parts of Llangenny and Glangrwyney.
+Consumers with a domestic meter and small businesses supplied from the Crickhowell substation can apply to join the club; the area served includes Cwmdu, Tretower, parts of Llangynidr, Crickhowell, Llangattock (including Ffawyddog and Hillside), Llanbedr, and parts of Llangenny and Glangrwyney.

-- Register your interest at the Energy Local Crickhowell If you are uncertain whether you are supplied from Crickhowell please register your interest and we will check.
+Register your interest at the Energy Local Crickhowell.
+If you are uncertain whether you are supplied from Crickhowell please register your interest and we will check.
 There is no obligation at this stage.
 Small businesses register interest in the same way.

-- When there are sufficient registrations of interest, you will be invited to a meeting to receive further details about the Energy Local Crickhowell Club, and to have questions answered.
-Consumers with domestic meters will be able to join the club.
+When there are sufficient registrations of interest, you will receive further details about the Energy Local Crickhowell Club, and will be able to have questions answered.
 The club will be formed from households in time order of registration.

-- Consumers who agree to join the club will switch to Co-operative Energy.
+Consumers who agree to join the club will switch to Octopus Energy.